Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 We sat at the counter, front row to all of the action in the kitchen.
 It was a beautiful setting with just us in the restaurant for the first seating, receiving the full attention of Shimizu-San who cooked our entire meal with only the help of one of his cooks.
 Our dinner was one of his special "meating" meals, which consists of various cuts of different poultry coursed out through the evening.
 We got served shocking parts such as pork brain, cock's comb, boar testicles, and pigeon liver/heart.
 It was simply meat lover's paradise and happy to say that we were satisfyingly full by the end.
 Wonderful and very memorable experience!

-Edo-style traditional sushi prepared according to the traditions of the renowned 3-starred restaurant
+Edo-style traditional sushi prepared according to the traditions of the renowned 3-star restaurant

-Sushi MASUDA was opened in 2014 by Rei Masuda, a young and energetic chef who trained for 9 years at Famous gourmet guide 3-starred Sukiyabashi Jiro in Ginza.
+Sushi MASUDA was opened in 2014 by Rei Masuda, a young and energetic chef who trained for 9 years at 3-star Sukiyabashi Jiro in Ginza.
 He selects only the best fish of the day regardless of where it is caught, and carefully controls the individual temperature and amount of moisture for each sushi topping.

 Chef Masuda is one of Jiro Ono's disciples and also had a stint at Tenzushi when he was 17 years old.